 Spouses filing a joint return.
-You and your spouse report the maximum value of a jointly held account only once on the single Form 8938 filed with your joint income tax return.
+You and your spouse report the maximum value of an account held jointly by you and your spouse only once on the single Form 8938 filed with your joint income tax return.

 Spouses filing separate returns.
-You and your spouse each report the maximum value of a jointly held account on your separate Forms 8938 filed with your separate income tax returns.
+You and your spouse each report the maximum value of an account held jointly by you and your spouse on your separate Forms 8938 filed with your separate income tax returns.